luke-h1/fe-talk-2024/slides.md

 <img src="/luke.jpeg" class="rd-full w-28  ml-auto" />

 <!--
-I'm a dev, working at sky betting and gaming at the mo.
+Hiya, I'm Luke.
+I'm a software dev at the mo, currently at sky bet.
 I've been a dev for about two years and a QA engineer for about the same amount of time before that.
 Love anything frontend or devops related.
 Got my socials there if you wanna continue the conversation or have any questions.
 During the talk if you have a question, stick your hand up and I'll try to answer it as best as I can.
 Obviously we'll try to keep conversations succinct so we don't get off track but if they start to get a bit too long, we can always chat after the talk.
 -->

 ---